 The Maui would help save everyone time and money by offering a service to remote places like hidden local beaches where there are few people.
 It would be easier to see them and they could be operated by new entrepreneurs who don’t necessarily have the required capital to rent a shop, stock it with new gear, and support employees.

-I would like to thank Martin Rico, who created the images of the Maui concept.
+The Maui concept was imagined in August 2016 by Charles Bombardier, and the images were created by Martin Rico.
 Martin lives near Buenos Aires in Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Seataci Yacht concept and the Mercuri personal electric aircraft.